 Prof. Strobel was a Co-Investigator on the UV Spectrometer Experiment on the Voyager Mission.
 He serves as a Co-I on observational programs with the Hubble Space Telescope (HST) of Jupiter, its Io plasma torus, and the Galilean satellites.
 As the Cassini Mission Orbiter Interdisciplinary Scientist for Aeronomy and Solar Wind Interaction, he is currently involved in analysis and interpretation of data that was taken on the orbital tour of the Saturnian system, which started in July 2004 and ended with the Cassini spacecraft’s final plunge into Saturn’s atmosphere on 15 September 2017 after “The Grand Finale” last five low orbits flying through the upper atmosphere of Saturn.
 He was also a Co-I on the New Horizons Pluto Kuiper-belt Mission, which was successfully launched on January 19, 2006, and flew by Pluto on 14 July 2015.
 Although the Pluto phase ended in September 2017, Pluto’s atmosphere is still a topic of considerable research interest for Prof. Strobel.

-View the Google Scholar Profile for complete publications list.
+View Darrell Strobel's profile on Google Scholar for a complete publications list.